3M-Diffusion: Latent Multi-Modal Diffusion for Language-Guided Molecular Structure Generation: Introduction

-{\textbf{Key Contributions.} The key contributions of this paper are as follows: (\textbf{i}) To the best of our knowledge, 3M-Diffusion offers the first multimodal diffusion approach to generating molecular graphs from their textual descriptions, surpassing the limitations of state-of-the-art (SOTA) methods for this problem. (\textbf{ii}) 3M-Diffusion aligns the latent spaces of molecular graphs and textual descriptions to offer a text-molecule aligned latent diffusion model to generate higher-quality, diverse, and novel molecular graphs that match the textual description provided; and (\textbf{iii}) We present results of extensive experiments using four real-world text-based molecular graphs generation benchmarks that show that 3M-Diffusion outperforms SOTA methods for both text-guided and unconditional molecular graph generation.
+{\textbf{Key Contributions.} The key contributions of this paper are as follows: (\textbf{i}) To the best of our knowledge, 3M-Diffusion offers the first multimodal diffusion approach to generating molecular structures from their textual descriptions, surpassing the limitations of state-of-the-art (SOTA) methods for this problem. (\textbf{ii}) 3M-Diffusion aligns the latent spaces of molecular graphs and textual descriptions to offer a text-molecule aligned latent diffusion model to generate higher-quality, diverse, and novel molecular structures that match the textual description provided; and (\textbf{iii}) Results of extensive experiments using four real-world text-based molecular graphs generation benchmarks show that 3M-Diffusion outperforms SOTA methods for both text-guided and unconditional molecular structure generation.
 In particular, 3M-Diffusion achieves 146.27\% novelty, 130.04\% diversity relative improvement over the SOTA method with maintained semantics in textual prompt on the PCDes dataset.